radiantlogic-v8/documentation-new/documentation/sys-admin-guide/settings-tab.md

 The LDAP port that the RadiantOne service listens on.
 By default, this value is set to 2389 (this can be set during the RadiantOne install).
 A couple of things to keep in mind if you plan on changing the port are: on Windows platforms, you can use any available port less than 65355 and on UNIX platforms you must have admin/root privileges to start the RadiantOne service on any port less than 1024 (because these are considered "privileged").

-><span style="color:red">**IMPORTANT NOTE – The RadiantOne service must be stopped before changing the port.
+>[!warning] The RadiantOne service must be stopped before changing the port.
 If RadiantOne is deployed in a cluster, it must be stopped on all nodes.
 In the Main Control Panel go to the Dashboard tab and stop the RadiantOne service.
 If it is running as a service/daemon, stop it from the applicable service window/command.
 Once the service has stopped, change the port on the Settings tab, Server Front End section, Administration.
 Click Save.
 Now, re-start the service and it listens on the new port.
 Also, you must manually edit both the vdsha and replicationjournal LDAP data sources to update the port here as well, in both the primary server settings and for servers defined in the “Failover LDAP Servers” section.
-Changes to the data sources are performed from the Main Control Panel > Settings Tab > Server Backend > LDAP Data Sources.**
+Changes to the data sources are performed from the Main Control Panel > Settings Tab > Server Backend > LDAP Data Sources.

 The RadiantOne service can also listen on an [SSL port](security#ssl-settings), [HTTP port](settings-tab#web-services-http-port) (to process DSML, SPML, SCIM or REST requests) or a [SQL port](settings-tab#sql).